 Physical Layer Design Tips

-The most common way to create the schema in the Physical layer to import metadata from databases and other data sources.
+In the physical layer, you create alias tables that represent the physical tables and create joins between the tables.
 If you import metadata, many of the properties are configured automatically based on the information gathered during the import process.
 You can also define other attributes of the physical data source, such as join relationships, that might not exist in the data source metadata.

 For each data source, there is at least one corresponding connection pool.
 The connection pool contains data source name (DSN) information used to connect to a data source, the number of connections allowed, timeout information, and other connectivity-related administrative details.